 Shops and Restaurants: Lucerne vs. Interlaken

 Lucerne has more shops and restaurants to choose from compared to Interlaken.
-The shops in Interlaken are normally exclusive boutiques and tourist shops, whereas Lucerne has more high street brands.
+The shops in Interlaken are normally exclusive boutiques and tourist shops, whereas Lucerne has more high-street brands.

 Lucerne has lots of restaurant choices near the Chapel Bridge on both sides of the Reuss.
 They have many Swiss and Italian restaurants in the normal Swiss price range.
-For those who want cheaper fare, there is also a McDonald’s in the train station.
+For those who want cheaper fare, there is also a McDonald’s at the train station.
 My favorite restaurant in Lucerne is Thai Garden – yummy food, gorgeous interiors, and very good service.
 It’s one of the top 10 restaurants in the country.
 Lucerne has a lot of the normal shops – H&M, Manor, Mammut, Victorinox, Tiger, and more.
 They also have a Bucherer shop which houses lots of Swiss Watch brands.

 Interlaken has Swiss, Korean, Italian, and Indian restaurants.
 It also has Migros and Coop restaurants, which are cheaper.
 Shopping in Interlaken is centered mostly in Höheweg.
 There are several Kirchhofer, souvenir, and chocolate shops.
 There are also other watch shops (such as another Bucherer), but these are not as big as the Bucherer shop in Lucerne.